 Explore the Rail Ale Trails of Britain

-What could be better on a crisp winter day than a trip out to a beautiful real ale pub?
+What could be better on a crisp sunny day than a trip out to a beautiful real ale pub?

 Well, thankfully there are plenty of pubs around the country that can be easily reached by train.